 So, you know why your cat might be spraying urine, despite the fact he has been neutered.
 Now what?

 - Do not regret neutering.
 It’s not like it was in vain if it did not have the result expected.
-It had the result, just that it was not enough to stop the spraying, and even if you implement everything described below, you would not be able to achieve anything without neutering your cat.
+It had the effect, just that it was not enough to stop the spraying, and even if you implement everything described below, you would not be able to achieve anything without neutering your cat.
 So, neutering is a must if you want to stop your cat from spraying urine.

 - If you failed to redirect, ignore your cat.
 That is, if you reached out for the toy but the cat squirted on the wall anyway, put the toy away and do not pay any attention to your cat for a while.
 Playing works as a reward, preferably, for not spraying.
-If he did spray, you do not want to reward him for doing so.
-Also, do not scold, push your cat away or reproach him.
-It is an attention as well, and attention is a reward.
+If your cat did spray, you do not want to reward him for doing so.
+Also, do not scold, push your cat away, or reproach him.
+It is attention as well, and attention is a reward.
 Of course, if your cat did spray, make sure you clean the spot as described above.

 But the most valuable advice is, be patient.
 Correcting urine marking is a long term goal.
 Instantaneously you could increase your cat’s playing time, reduce, limit or block sources of stress, or enrich his environment.
-However, be very patient, and consistently work as described above may be necessary for several months, or even more.
+However, be patient, and consistent work, as described above, may be necessary for several months, or even more.